 LCs typically meet four or five times each term.
 These groups are a great way to collaborate and share ideas with a variety of colleagues on campus.
 Each group has a small budget to work with and hours spent meeting with your group can be counted as professional development towards your Faculty Evaluation Plan.

-If you have any questions about LCs please don’t hesitate to reach out to Kristen Salathiel or Ryan Bernstein.
+If you have any questions about LCs or if you’d like to propose a new LC or join an existing LC, please don’t hesitate to reach out to Kristen Salathiel or Ryan Bernstein.